Protect your rights and maximize your payout after a Georgia car accident. We answer key questions and show you how to build a strong insurance claim.

 It’s extremely important to seek immediate medical treatment following an accident.
 If the paramedics are dispatched to the scene, let them evaluate you and decide if your injuries are serious enough to transport you to the local emergency room.

-By failing to seek immediate medical treatment, you’re inviting the insurance company to take the position you weren’t injured in the accident, but rather in a completely separate event.
+By failing to seek immediate medical treatment, you’re inviting the insurance company to take the position you weren’t injured in the accident, and deny your personal injury claim.

 If you damage property other than a vehicle, you must take reasonable steps to locate and notify the owner.
 Once you locate them, give them your name, address and the registration number of the car you were driving at the time of the accident.

-To support your claim for property damage or personal injury, you will need to show that the other driver was at fault, and because of that negligence you sustained “damages.”
+To support your auto insurance claim, you’ll need to show the other driver was at fault, and because of that negligence you sustained “damages.”

 - Medical, dental and therapy bills